kitamura-felipe/xray-inference/README.md

-# xrays
+# Body parts in X-Rays

-Repository to hold the code for training, evaluation and inference for identifying body parts in X-Ray images.
+Repository to hold the inference code for identifying body parts in X-Ray images.